andresbravom/ProjectJava/README.md

 ## In option 7.

-The user can get information from the store.
-For example
+The user can get information from the store **First file**.
+For example.

 **---------------AndrewShop---------------**